Shariffintech/shariffintech.github.io/index.md

 Hi, I'm Sharif – an unapologetic tech enthusiast with a affinity for all things startups, especially in the fintech and SaaS realms.
 I find joy writing lines of code and late-night brainstorming sessions over some good matcha.

-I kicked off this blog as a platform to dive headfirst into the whirlwind world of technology, education, and som.
+I kicked off this blog as a platform to dive headfirst into the whirlwind world of technology, education, and some market specific hot takes.
 Here, you'll find me sharing my thoughts, insights, and even a few war stories from the trenches of the startup battlefield.
 It's not just about the latest gadgets or trendy apps; it's about dissecting the very heartbeat of innovation.

 Let's get to the nitty-gritty of what's keeping me busy: